Arm-Examples/AVH-VSI/hello_vsi/README.md

 ### Application With GUI

 Streams data from the `intdata.txt` file and prints to the console as well as drawing a graph on the virtual display.
 Similarily to the application above, the application will wait for the interrupt to come before attempting to copy data.
 The GUI will update in a separate task while waiting for new data.
-This example is refering [Arm 2D library](https://github.com/ARM-software/Arm-2D) to drawing a graph on the virtual display.
+This example is refering [Arm 2D library](https://github.com/ARM-software/Arm-2D) to draw a graph on the virtual display.
 Need to copy Arm 2D library to [arm2d forder](source/arm2d/) before building the project.

 1. `git clone https://github.com/ARM-software/Arm-2D.git -b v1.1.0`
 2. `cp -rf ./Arm-2D/examples/common ./source/arm2d/ && rm -rf ./Arm-2D`